 Legal/Paralegal Studies Curriculum

 South University's Legal Studies (BS) and Paralegal Studies (AS) programs are designed to provide opportunities for students to prepare for a rapidly changing and challenging profession as a paralegal.
 The American Bar Association (ABA) defines a paralegal as "a person, qualified by education, training, or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible."
 Paralegals and legal assistants may not give legal advice, set fees, represent clients in court, or provide legal services to the public except as permitted by law.
 All students in South University Paralegal and Legal Studies programs receive instruction in legal ethics and how to avoid the unauthorized practice of law.
-Paralegals and legal assistants may not give legal advice, set fees, or represent clients in court, and all students in South University legal studies programs receive instruction in legal ethics and how to avoid the unauthorized practice of law.
+Paralegals and legal assistants may not give legal advice, set fees, or represent clients in court.

 Coursework emphasizes development of keen analytical and critical thinking skills while fostering sensitivity to cultural and political diversity.
 Students use modern law office technology and software in courses taught in classrooms, computer labs, or in courses offered online through the Savannah campus.
 South University encourages students to commit to lifelong learning that is beneficial in obtaining employment following graduation and that may help them in advancing in their careers as paralegal professionals.

 Offered at Online Programs

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.